nicolaskivimaki/ConnectFour/documentation/weekly_reports/week4.md

 ### 9.6

-I wrote more unit tests for the game to check for the validity of moves.
+Wrote unit tests for the AI opponent and the evaluation system.

 Hours spent: 6